 Indian billionaires Mukesh Ambani, Azim Premji and Adi Godrej made their fortunes in refining, software and toilet soaps.
 These days the moguls see big money in bullets, bombs and ballistics.

 India is the world’s largest weapons importer, depending on foreign companies including Boeing Co.
-(BA) and MiG Russian Aircraft Corp. for about 70 percent of its $35 billion military budget.
+(BA:US) and MiG Russian Aircraft Corp. for about 70 percent of its $35 billion military budget.
 Now Asia’s third-biggest economy is revising its rules to give domestic private-sector companies a better shot at more of the spending.
 That’s got big Indian companies such as Premji’s Wipro Ltd. (WPRO), the country’s third-largest software exporter, setting up weapon-making units, forming new partnerships with foreign defense companies or eyeing acquisitions overseas.

 “This is a sexy market with a huge capital acquisition program,” said Dhiraj Mathur, an executive director at PricewaterhouseCoopers LLP’s India unit.
 “The advantage the big players have is that they are large, have deep pockets and the resources.”